a sifaka in Madagascar looks at the camera

 a chameleon looks onward in Madagascar

-What’s more important about this lens is not what it doesn’t have, but rather the exemplary features it does boast.
+What’s important about this lens is not what it doesn’t have, but rather the exemplary features it does boast.
 Primarily these are the wonderful low-light capabilities and shallow depth of field that an f/2.8 gives you.
-In the oftentimes dense and dim rain forests and cloud forests of Madagascar, this is a huge advantage.
+In the oftentimes dense and dim rainforests and cloud forests of Madagascar, this is a huge advantage.
 Or, a shallow depth of field can be great for just being creative with composition and framing in your wildlife photography.

 a brown lemur peers at us in Madagascar

 In addition, the 70-200mm f/2.8 class of lenses is always going to be remarkably sharp and high quality, while also being notably smaller and lighter than a 300mm f/2.8 and certainly anything in the 400mm or greater range.
-Considering that most wildlife viewing activities in Madagascar involve some sort of hiking, bringing a 70-200mm f/2.8 along is a no-brainer given the compact size of today’s mirrorless 70-200mm lenses.
+Considering that most wildlife-viewing activities in Madagascar involve some sort of hiking, bringing a 70-200mm f/2.8 along is a no-brainer given the compact size of today’s mirrorless 70-200mm lenses.

 a bamboo lemur is close to visitors in Madagascar